Gromov--Witten invariants of root stacks with mid-ages and the loop axiom: The loop axiom for relative Gromov--Witten theory

 Since Virasoro constraints are at the level of invariants, it may be enough to consider the loop axiom at the level of invariants if one is only interested in its relation with Virasoro constraints.
 Here, we write down an example at the level of invariants where the correction terms are just zero. \begin{example} We consider stationary invariants of curves.
 Let $X=C$ be a smooth projective curve and $q$ be a point in $C$.
 We consider the root stack $C[r]$ of $C$ by taking $r$-th root along $q$.
 Here, we will use a slightly different notation for invariants.
 Let

-represent contact orders of relative marked points.
+represent contact orders of relative marked points, where $m$ is the number of relative marked points.
 We also assume there are $n$ interior marked points with point constraints.
 The stationary orbifold invariant of $C[r]$ is

-where $\omega \in H^2(C,\mathbb Q)$ denote the class that is Poincar\'e dual to a point.
-By \cite{TY18}*{Theorem 1.9}, stationary orbifold invariant (\ref{rel-inv-curve}) is constant in $r$ and equals to the corresponding relative invariant.
+where $\omega \in H^2(C,\mathbb Q)$ denote the class that is Poincar\'e dual to a point and $d\in H_2(C,\mathbb Z)$ is the degree of the curve class.
+By \cite{TY18}*{Theorem 1.9}, when $r$ is sufficiently large, stationary orbifold invariant (\ref{rel-inv-curve}) is constant in $r$ and equals to the corresponding relative invariant.
 By the loop axiom, we have

 By the string equation, $\left\langle \prod_{i=1}^n\tau_{a_i}(\omega),1,\omega\right\rangle_{g,n+2,\vec k,d}^{C[r]}$ is also a stationary invariant, hence constant in $r$.

 For $\left\langle \prod_{i=1}^n\tau_{a_i}(\omega)\right\rangle_{g,n,\vec k,k_a,k_b,d}^{C[r]}$ with $k_a<k_j$ for some $k_j$ in $\vec k$, we degenerate $C$ into $C\cup_p \mathbb P^1$ such that the orbifold point $q$ is distributed to $\mathbb P^1$ and all stationary marked points are distributed to $C$.
 The degeneration formula \cite{Li2} can be used to write invariants of $C[r]$ in terms of sum of products of invariants of $(C,p)$ and (disconnected) invariants of $(\mathbb P^1[r],\infty)$.
 Note that there are no insertions for the invariant of $(\mathbb P^1[r],\infty)$, therefore the virtual dimension is zero.
 Similar to \cite{TY18}*{Section 5.1}, the invariants of $(\mathbb P^1[r],\infty)$ must be genus zero with one relative marked point, one orbifold marked point with small age, possibly one large age marked point, and no interior marked points.
 Note that there is only one large age marked point and the large age marked point does not affect the virtual dimension.
 Therefore, these genus zero invariants of $(\mathbb P^1[r],\infty)$ are simply genus zero invariants of $(\mathbb P^1,0,\infty)$ by \cite{FWY}, hence constant in $r$.
 In summary, we have